 Scheduling Point Price Calculation

 The CAISO calculates LMPs for Scheduling Points, which are PNodes or an aggregation of PNodes that exist external to the CAISO Balancing Authority Area through the same process that is used to calculate LMPs within the CAISO Balancing Authority Area.
-A Scheduling Point typically is physically located at an “outside” boundary of the CAISO Controlled Grid (e.g., at the point of interconnection between a Control Area utility and the CAISO Controlled Grid).
-CAISO Controlled Grid that is external to the CAISO Balancing Authority Area connects some Scheduling Points to the CAISO Balancing Authority Area, and in these cases the Scheduling Points are within external Control Areas.
+A Scheduling Point typically is physically located at an “outside” boundary of the CAISO Controlled Grid (e.g., at the point of interconnection between a Balancing Authority Area utility and the CAISO Controlled Grid).
+CAISO Controlled Grid that is external to the CAISO Balancing Authority Area connects some Scheduling Points to the CAISO Balancing Authority Area, and in these cases the Scheduling Points are within external Balancing Authority Areas.
 In both of these cases, the CAISO places injections and withdrawals at the Scheduling Points, which represent Bids and Schedules whose physical location is unknown, and the LMPs for Settlement of Interchange schedules are established by the Scheduling Point PNodes.

+G.1 Scheduling Point Price Calculation for IBAAs

-The CAISO’s FNM includes a full model of Embedded Control Areas and Adjacent Control Areas.
-The CAISO may place injections and withdrawals within the Embedded Control Areas and Adjacent Control Areas, which represent Bids and Schedules for the Embedded Control Areas’ and Adjacent Control Areas impact on transmission flows, to ensure the accuracy of power flow calculations and Congestion Management within the CAISO Balancing Authority Area.
-The CAISO models the Congestion and losses in Embedded Control Areas and Adjacent Control Areas as described in Section 27.5.3.
-The CAISO will establish PNodes for the Embedded Control Areas’ and Adjacent Control Areas’ Scheduling Points through consultation with the Embedded Control Areas and Adjacent Control Areas.
+The CAISO’s FNM includes a full model of IBAAs.
+The CAISO places injections and withdrawals within the IBAAs, which represent Bids and Schedules for the IBAAs impact on transmission flows, to ensure the accuracy of power flow calculations and Congestion Management within the CAISO Balancing Authority Area.
+The CAISO models the Congestion and losses in IBAAs as described in Section 27.5.3.
+The CAISO will establish PNodes for the IBAAs Scheduling Points through both consultation with the IBAAs and examination of their systems.
+LMPs for such Scheduling Points may be based on multiple aggregated/hub prices if it is determined that subsystems operate within the affected IBAA.
 The CAISO will use Intertie scheduling Constraints to limit the quantity of scheduled Energy and AS on a specified Intertie.
-An Intertie Constraint is scheduled quantity limit as opposed to a flow based limit.
+An Intertie Constraint is a scheduled quantity limit reflecting contract scheduling capacity, as opposed to a flow based limit reflecting network capacity that is based only on Energy.
+In the case where the IBAA represents a single Balancing Authority, a single aggregate IBAA price is used based on the weighted average price of the nodes where System Resources have been modeled in the IBAA.
+In the case for an IBAA that represents an aggregation of individual sub-systems that operate with their own balancing responsibility, the prices for each operationally relevant sub-system (aggregate price) are established, based on the weighted average price using the distribution factors of the System Resources that are used to distribute transactions from the sub-system within the IBAA.
+The CAISO will not enforce transmission constraints internal to the IBAA and will exclude the marginal transmission losses within the IBAA from affecting the prices within the IBAA and the CAISO.

 Tariff Definitions of Embedded And Adjacent Control Areas